OTC Drugs for Alcohol Withdrawal: Safer Alternatives to Antabuse

 Most multivitamins available at Walmart, Target, CVS, Walgreens (and many other stores) will contain the essential vitamins and minerals that will help you recover from alcohol addiction, including vitamin C, vitamin E, calcium, and magnesium.

-In addition to the OTC products listed above, several prescription medications can also help you stop drinking alcohol.8 If you enroll in a medical detox program, your doctor provider may administer some of these drugs to help you cope with the symptoms of alcohol withdrawal, reduce cravings, and promote ongoing abstinence from alcohol.
+In addition to the OTC products listed above, several prescription medications can also help you stop drinking alcohol.
+If you enroll in a medical detox program, your doctor provider may administer some of these drugs to help you cope with the symptoms of alcohol withdrawal, reduce cravings, and promote ongoing abstinence from alcohol.
+These prescription medications are most effective when they’re part of a broader treatment plan that includes counseling, peer support, and regular follow‑up with your provider.

 Benzodiazepines